Sea Shell Art

 Have you ever come home from vacation with a collection of shells you don’t know what to do with?
 Maybe you live at the beach like we do and somehow find yourself coming home with them in your pockets even when you try not to.
 It’s easy to do.
 They are so pretty and beg to be collected.
 However it can sometimes be challenging to know what to do with them once you get them home.
 We say gift them as art!

-We decided to kick it up a notch with our shells this month and gave them a light color wash with acrylic paint.
+We decided to kick it up a notch with our shells this month and gave them a light color wash with acrylic paint (the safest option is water-based children’s paint).
 It’s not that they aren’t beautiful already in their natural state it was just something fun to do to while away an otherwise long boring summer afternoon.

 If you are looking for a way to keep your kids occupied, this is it.
 My daughter spent hours daintily painting shell after shell.
 By the end of the afternoon we had quite a collection!